 A PC would be nothing without expansion capability.

-The expansion capability is primarily in two way i.e through PCIe interface and SATA interface.
+The expansion capability is primarily in two ways, i.e., through the PCIe interface and the SATA interface.

 6. Controls Power Supply to Components

-Being the main contact point for all the components of a computer, it also makes sense to have the main power supply connections run over the motherboard.
+As the primary contact point for all computer components, having the direct power supply connections run over the motherboard makes sense.

-This allows all the board’s subsystems and other connected components to get access to power.
+This allows all the board’s subsystems and other connected components to access power.

-However, larger components like graphics cards and Hard Disk Drives require a separate power connection of their own from the Power Supply Unit.
+However, more significant components like graphics cards and Hard Disk Drives require a separate power connection from the Power Supply Unit.

 Motherboard VRM or Voltage Regulator Modules are important electrical subcomponents that bring the voltage down to a level the CPU can use.

-VRMs essentially act like a step down transformer that bring down the 12V used by the motherboard to about 1.5V used by the CPU.
+VRMs essentially act like a step-down transformer that brings down the 12V used by the motherboard to about 1.5V used by the CPU.

-The more VRMs the motherboard has and the larger they are, the more efficient the motherboard would be at regulating the voltage for the CPU.
-Hence, CPU overclocking is heavily depended on specifications of the VRMs you have.
+The more VRMs the motherboard has, and the larger they are, the more efficient the motherboard would be at regulating the voltage for the CPU.
+Hence, CPU overclocking heavily depends on the specifications of the VRMs you have.